 Services like meals-on-wheels, or help with bathing and shopping may make all the difference.
 It might also be possible to have your home adapted or have equipment provided to help you live at home.

 There is a wide range of assistance to choose from, including the public sector (Social Services), the voluntary sector (charities etc.) and the commercial sector (private agencies).
 All providers operate in different ways, so you should be aware of what sector they come from and what types of services they offer.
-There will usually be a charge or contribution expected for the service that you receive, some of which may be subject to VAT so you should ask for details of your local council's charging policy (if applicable).
+You will usually be expected to pay a charge or contribution expected for the service that you receive, some of which may be subject to VAT so you should ask for details of your local council's charging policy (if applicable).

 Public Sector Services